|Teaching method||Contact hours|

 - discuss and evaluate the effectiveness of population regulatory measures;

-- write a wildlife population management plan.
+- construct a wildlife population management plan.

 - attending lectures;